 We celebrate Epiphany this weekend.
 Epiphany is often taken to signify the first manifestation of Jesus to the Gentiles with the visit of the Magi (See Matthew 2).
 As the story in Matthew’s Gospel discloses, the Magi from the East pursued a star that led them to where the young child Jesus and his parents lived.
 When they found him, the Magi presented gifts of frankincense, gold, and myrrh.
+We can learn a great deal about what and why we worship based on this account.

 We will not discuss the possible symbolism of the gifts in this post.
 Rather, we will focus only on the giving of gifts.
 Why did the Magi present the child with gifts?
 Was it based on what he had accomplished as “King of the Jews”?
 Was it because King Herod, and the peoples in the region celebrated him as “King of the Jews”?
 (See Matthew 2:2).
 No, if anything, when Herod and the people of Jerusalem heard their announcement, they were “troubled”.
 In other words, Jesus was not welcome.
 Here’s the full context: